MehaGami/train_algorithm/README.md

      - Input number to count: `2`
      - Output: `3`

+9. **Get Even Numbers from a List**

+   - Return all even numbers from a list entered separated by commas or spaces.
+   - Example:
+     - Input: `1, 2, 3, 4, 5, 6`
+     - Output: `2, 4, 6`

+10. **Get Unique Numbers from a List**

+    - Return all unique numbers from a list entered separated by commas or spaces, preserving their order.
+    - Example:
+      - Input: `1, 2, 2, 3, 4, 3, 5`
+      - Output: `1, 2, 3, 4, 5`

 ## Usage

 Run the script and choose an algorithm by name or number: